marshki/pyWype/README.rst

 Requirements
 ------------
-pyWype is written to run in Python 2.7 and 3.4 on Linux.
+pyWype is written to run in Python 2.7 and Python 3.4 on Linux.

-In Linux, you'll need to install pv_
+In Linux, install pv_ via your package manager:

 .. _pv: http://www.ivarch.com/programs/pv.shtml

-per your package manager:

 +------------------+--------------+
 |apt               |yum           |